Here's what it was like on the streets of Portsmouth before the south coast derby

 Traffic was left at times at a standstill in Goldsmith Avenue along the stretch between Fratton railway station and Apsley Road.

-A long line of police vans kept tight to the pavement alongside Saints fans as they made the journey in around 75 minutes, to the sound of abusive chants from Blues supporters.
+A long line of police vans kept tight to the pavement alongside Saints fans as they made the journey on foot before kick-off in around 75 minutes, to the sound of abusive chants from Blues supporters.

 READ MORE: Pictures show heavy police presence in city ahead of derby